 Your house is always humid.

-Even if you enjoy keeping your home warm, if you find that it’s unseasonably humid indoors, your home may be in trouble.
-Indoor humidity, especially if the problem persists year-round, can be a sign that you’ve got water damage.
+Even if you enjoy keeping your home warm, it shouldn't be unseasonably humid indoors no matter what.
+Indoor humidity, especially if the problem persists year-round, can be a sign that you've got water damage.

 Your home is hot—even with the AC on.

-Fortunately, there’s a relatively simple solution: “You can have a thermostat-controlled power vent installed in the attic to keep it and your house cooler.”
+Fortunately, Fager says there's a relatively simple solution: "You can have a thermostat-controlled power vent installed in the attic to keep it, and your house, cooler."

 Your lights are flickering.